Snow inside, but hot outside as casts work on holiday shows

 The cast has to sing and dance as well as get into the Christmas spirit, all during record-breaking summer temperatures.

-There’s been heat, but there also have been blizzards — more precisely, “vans and vans” bringing the fake snow to the set that gets everywhere, producer Lyn Talbert said.
+There’s been heat, but there also have been blizzards — more precisely, “vans and vans” bringing the fake snow to the set that gets everywhere, producer Lyn Sisson-Talbert said.

 “All I know is that shower at night was amazing because it’s everywhere, it’s in your ears, it’s in your hair and when you have afro hair like mine it sticks.
 That’s not a 5 minute shower, it’s an all-night ordeal,” she laughs.

 How do they do that?
-“Very carefully,” Talbert said, adding “you definitely don’t want to be smelling that costume afterwards.”
+“Very carefully,” Sisson-Talbert said, adding “you definitely don’t want to be smelling that costume afterwards.”

 “Jingle Jangle” is expected to hit screens in 2020.